danyhersco/digital-resume/README.md

 # My Digital Resume

-This project represents my digital resume, programmed using React with Typescript.
-As a backend engineer, I wanted to extend my skills to frontend engineering.
-Developing a digital representation of my resume was the excuse to get those skills, making me a more complete engineer!
+This project represents my `React X TypeScript` digital resume!

+This is just a small project to extend my skills and discover the world of frontend engineering.